SIGN UP FOR YOUR CHANCE TO WIN A £2,000 THOMAS COOK GIFT CARD*

 Currency: The official currency is the Bulgarian Lev (or Leva) and although you might see prices in Euros, this is only for reference.

-Local time: It’s two hours ahead of GMT/UK time.
+Local time: Bulgaria is 2 hours ahead of GMT/UK time.

-Flight time from UK: The flight time is around 3 to 3.5 hours.
+Flight time from UK: The flight time to Bulgaria is 3–3.5 hours.

 By bus: Travelling by privately-run buses is a great way to get around on a budget.
 These high-speed routes allow you to explore far and wide in comfort, without hitting your wallet too hard.